The House-Church concept is

 Perhaps now is the time for a return to our spiritual roots, where Christians were authentic, their testimony of faith in Jesus Christ and believing the Bible were genuine and they focused on teaching and learning the scriptures and making disciples who followed Jesus and believed what Jesus believed.

-If you cannot find a good Bible preaching, evangelistic, Jesus loving church where you live, why not start a Bible study in your home or in the meeting room of a local restaurant?
+If you cannot find a good Bible preaching evangelistic Jesus loving church where you live, why not start a Bible study in your home or in the meeting room of a local restaurant?
 A house church is better than dying on the vine or being a Lone Ranger Christian.
-And certainly it's better than going to a fun and games church where they put on a loud rock concert but where they don't teach you the Bible verse by verse.
+And certainly it's better than going to a fun and games church where they put on a loud rock concert but where they don't teach you the Bible verse by verse or disciple you to follow Jesus.

 - Modern churches meet in a dedicated building, often expensive to buy and maintain.